Posts

 Image

-“A fish always begins to stink at the head” is corporate jargon for saying leadership is the cause of an unsuccessful business or its organizational failures.
-Typically, that is a true statement not only in business, but in our country, communities, churches, and homes.
-If the head is not aligned with the Father, the rest of the body is out of sync.
-Let’s go deeper here and consider how this applies to us individually.
-Have you ever heard the phrase “stink’n think’n”?
-That begins at the head, right?
-If our thoughts are not aligned with the Father’s, our whole being is out of sync which translates to a life of chaos and disorder.
-Why It Matters What We Think King David wrote in Psalm 139 ESV : “O Lord, You have searched me and known me!
+There is an old saying: “A fish always begins to stink at the head.”
+In business, it is often used to mean leadership is the root of dysfunction and failure.
+Many times, that is true—not only in companies, but in nations, communities, churches, and homes.
+When the head is out of alignment, the rest of the body eventually follows.
+But let us go deeper.
+This truth does not only apply to organizations.
+It applies to each of us personally.
+If the head is not aligned with the Father, the whole life becomes disordered.
+Have you ever heard the phrase stink’n think’n ?
+That also begins at the head.
+If our thoughts are not aligned with the Lord’s thoughts, our emotions, decisions, habits, and relationships soon drift out of sync.
+Chaos in life often begins with disorder in the mind.
+Why It Matters What We Think King David wrote: “O Lord, You have searched me and known me!
 You know when I sit down and when I rise up; You discern my thoughts from afar.
-You search out my path and my lying down and are acquainted with all my ways.”
-This verse illustrates just how closely God hovers ...
+You search out my path and my lying...

 I Have Hidden Your Word